-This name will be used at the library header and elsewhere.
-It represents your library in any outgoing emails to your users.
+- Library Name: This name will be used in the library header as well as other places.
+It will also represent your library in any outgoing emails to your users.

-This unique identifier will be used to construct the URL for the library.
-You can find the full library path by clicking on the Export item in the left column, under Hosted Libraries.
+- Library Alias: This unique identifier will be used to construct the URL for the library.
+You can find the full library path by clicking on the Export item in the left column, under Libraries.

-This optional information will appear inside the library once the user requests to have more information about the library.
+- Library Info: This optional information will appear inside the library once the user requests more information on the library.

 Book permission settings

-The books in the library may take one of two permissions: Public or Private.
+You can choose how or what your users can read from your library by making it either Public or Private.
 A public library allows any user to enter and open any ebook freely.
 A private library puts restrictions on ebooks and only users with the appropriate permissions may access the ebooks.
 If you set your library to be private, additional permission options will be shown.

-Books which the user does not have access to will be hidden entirely..
+- Show authorized books only: Books which the user does not have access to will be hidden entirely.

 The following advanced settings are available for both public and private libraries.

 An essential component of library systems is email notifications.
-Users should be able to receive notifications and password reset codes into their emails.
+Users should be able to receive notifications and password reset codes in their emails.
 The emails being sent use Kotobee's servers, with the sender being Kotobee's name and email.
 By default, the emails contain Kotobee's logo and signature.
-For branding reasons, you may prefer to have the emails sent using your name, and contain your logo and signature in the email body.
-By filling the different email settings in this section, achieving that is possible.
+For branding reasons, you may prefer to have the emails sent using your name, logo, and signature in the email body.
+To do that, merely fill the different email settings in this section.

-Here is the default header and footer used in Kotobee emails, unless you enter your own.
-Feel free to take a copy and edit as you wish.
+Here are the default header and footer used in Kotobee emails, unless you want to enter your own.
+Feel free to copy and edit it as you wish.